Close Menu

 0

-By Harish Tiwari on July 11, 2023 National, UP and States, UTTRAKHAND/HIMANCHAL
+By Harish Tiwari on July 11, 2023 National, UP/STATES, UTTRAKHAND/HIMANCHAL

 Torrential rains have wreaked havoc across the country for the last three days.
 At present, the havoc of rain is being seen in Himachal Pradesh.
 Similar conditions are being seen in Uttarakhand, Uttar Pradesh, Punjab, Haryana.
 Accourding media reports so far 41 more people are losing their lives after this devastation caused by heavy rains in North India.
 To intensify relief and rescue operations Several teams of army and NDRF have been deployed.